 MBBS, BSc, FRACGP, FASLM

-Ten years since obesity became a National Health Priority Area, it is an inconvenient truth that ‘obesity’ is still on the rise, driven by overconsumption and under activity, environmental, societal and other factors.
-Likewise for type 2 diabetes, cardiovascular disease and dementia.
+Unfortunately, obesity is still on the rise with over half our population now overweight or obese, including our children, driven by overconsumption and under activity, environmental, societal and other influences.
+Likewise for metabolic dysfunction, type 2 diabetes, cardiovascular risk factors, cognitive decline and dementia.

-The solution lies in modifying those factors, ideally at the level of society and environment, and through ‘real world’ interventions and programs that operate effectively, in public health, clinical practice and in the social context of everyday life.
+The solution lies in modifying those factors, ideally at the level of society and environment, and through ‘real world’ interventions and programs that operate effectively in public health, community, clinical practice and in the social context of everyday life.

-Lifestyle Medicine 2018 will bring these themes together with focus on the emerging science, innovative policy and practical application.
+Lifestyle Medicine 2019 will bring these themes together with focus on health equity and the environment, innovative policy and practical intervention.